Alex0x47/bokha/_pages/privacy.md

 We may update our Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page and by showing a message in the app.
 These changes are effective immediately after they are posted on this page.

 ### 1.4 Contact Us
-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at jordi@goodsnooze.com
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at jordi@soosee.app